TheStaticMage/firebot-openai/README.md

 - Configure your OpenAI API key and preferred model (defaults to `gpt-4o`) under **Settings > Integrations > OpenAI** before running any effects.
 See the [OpenAI Setup Guide](/doc/openai-setup.md) for details.
 - Call the OpenAI Prompt Caching API directly from Firebot using saved Playground prompt IDs (with optional version pinning).
-- Firebot effect **OpenAI: Run Prompt** accepts input text and an optional max length guard, sends a structured JSON payload (system guard + user input + username), and calls your cached prompt.
+- Firebot effect **OpenAI: Run Prompt** accepts key-value input mappings and an optional max length guard, sends a structured JSON payload (system guard + custom fields), and calls your cached prompt.
 - Returns two outputs for downstream effects:
   - `$effectOutput[openaiError]` (blank on success)
   - `$effectOutput[openaiResponse]` (the raw JSON body, even when the model wraps it in ```json``` code fences).
+- You can use constructs like these to dig into the OpenAI response:
+  - `$objectWalkPath[$effectOutput[openaiResponse], error_response]]` - A more detailed error message
+  - `$objectWalkPath[$effectOutput[openaiResponse], some_field]]` - An output field defined in your prompt

 Example use cases: